hanami/guides/content/v2.1/introduction/building-a-web-app.md

 end
 ```

-Our bookshelf application will now raise an invalid settings error when it boots, unless a `DATABASE_URL` environment variable is present.
+Our bookshelf app will now raise an invalid settings error when it boots, unless a `DATABASE_URL` environment variable is present.

 In development and test environments, Hanami uses the [dotenv gem](https://github.com/bkeepers/dotenv) to load environment variables from `.env` files.